hjmschoonvelde/website/_pages/publications.md

 *Peer-Reviewed Articles*

+Rachel Graham, **Martijn Schoonvelde** & Marij Swinkels.
+(2023).
+Unpacking the European Commission’s fiscal policy response to crisis: mapping and explaining economic ideas in the European Semester 2011-22.
+Forthcoming at *Journal of European Public Policy*.

+Mariken van der Velden, **Martijn Schoonvelde** & Christian Baden.
+(2023).
+Introduction to the Special Issue on Multilingual Text Analysis.
+Forthcoming at *Computational Communication Research*.

 Nate Breznau, Eike.
 M. Rinke, Alexander Wuttke et al. (2022).
 "Observing Many Researchers Using the Same Data and Hypothesis Reveals a Hidden Universe of Uncertainty." *Proceedings of the National Academies of Sciences 119(44)*: e2203150119.

 Christian Baden, Christian Pipal, **Martijn Schoonvelde**, Mariken van der Velden (2022).
 "Three Gaps in Computational Text Analysis Methods for Social Sciences: A Research Agenda." *Communication Methods and Measures, 16(1)*: 1--18.